NetApp-openstack-dev/openstack-docs/source/manila/configuration/section_network-plugins.rst

 | ``neutron_binding_profiles``   | Optional   |                             | Comma separated list of binding profile sections.
 Each of these sections can contain specific switch information and they can be shared amongst different backends.   |
 +--------------------------------+------------+-----------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Table: Configuration options for the tenant configurable Neutron Port Binding Network Plugin
+Table 6.14.
+Configuration options for the tenant configurable Neutron Port Binding Network Plugin